jongacnik/gr8/bin/dox/index.md

 ## Production

 The `attach` method can be useful during development, but you'll usually want to make use of the `toString` method when thinking about bundling for production.
-That way you can autoprefix, minify, and maybe even [purify](https://www.npmjs.com/package/purify-css) (especially when using responsive utilities and nested columns!).
+That way you can autoprefix, minify, and maybe even [purify](https://www.npmjs.com/package/purify-css) (especially when using responsive utilities).
 The `toString` method returns all the css as a simple string, and we can leverage this in a node script to pipe to stdout or to save to a file:

 ```js
 var fs = require('fs')